 Other ways to pay for private rehab treatment:

-- Private funding: Often the quickest way to be admitted to rehab is paying privately, .
+- Private funding: Often the quickest way to be admitted to rehab is paying privately.
 To join as a private patient, you can call the Castle Craig admissions department, and our team will be able to discuss the treatment programme.
 Apply for admissions here.

 - NHS funding: In our experience, we have seen how difficult it can sometimes be to get NHS funding for residential addiction treatment.
 However, we have seen in many instances with the right persistence and patience that NHS funding is possible.
 It begins with a trip to your local drug and alcohol addiction team and you will need to set up an appointment with a social worker who will guide you through the process.
-It can take from six months to be able to access residential treatment, so it is a long process.
+It can take six months to be able to access residential treatment, so it is a long process.

-Free self-help groups: Alcoholics Anonymous and Narcotics Anonymous are a fantastic free resource for those who don’t need medical detox and want to try to stay free of alcohol and drugs with the help of the 12 Steps and fellowship groups.
+Free self-help groups: Alcoholics Anonymous and Narcotics Anonymous are fantastic free resources for those who don’t need medical detox and want to try to stay free of alcohol and drugs with the help of the 12 Steps and fellowship groups.
 AA and NA are extremely supportive groups where newcomers are welcomed and you will meet like-minded people.

 Why choose Castle Craig?